mahmoudelshenawy123/MovieApp/README.md

 - `npm run start:dev`: Start the server in development mode using nodemon.
 - `npm run start:staging`: Start the server in staging mode using nodemon.
+- `npm run test`: Runs tests using Jest.
+This command also forces Jest to exit after all tests are completed and detects any open handles.
 - `npm run lint`: Lint source files using ESLint.
+- `npm run seed:movies`: Seed movies data into the database.
-- `npm run seed`: Seed data into the database.
+- `npm run seed:admin`: Seed admin data into the database.
 - `npm run lint:fix`: Fix linting errors automatically.

 ## API Documentation